conjurdemos/docker-secrets/README.md

 # Docker image preparation

-In order to launch docker-ized application, docker image is required.
+As we've discussed, we are going to run Wordpress in a Docker container.
+To do this, we'll need a Docker image.

-We'll take already existing image with Wordpress, and set up Conjur tools on top of it, storing the result as new local image.
+We will start an existing Wordpress image and layer the Conjur tools and static configuration on top of it, then store the result as new local image.

+Just to be clear, the following information will be "baked in" to the image:

+* Wordpress code
+* Conjur command-line tools
+* `conjur init` configuration, to enable the CLI to make a secure connection to Conjur
+* A [conjur env](http://developer.conjur.net/reference/tools/conjurenv) .conjurenv file, which describes (but does not contain) the secrets needed by Wordpress

+And the following are *not* built into the image, but obtained by the container at runtime:

+* Conjur host identity
+* MySQL admin password

 ## Prepare Conjur files to be used by image

-Create the `.conjurenv` file which will expose secrets and other configuration to Wordpress:
+Create the `.conjurenv` file which describes the secrets and other configuration needed by Wordpress:

 ```
 $ mkdir conjur